s3curitybug/similarity-uniform-fuzzy-hash/README.md

 The argument `--factor` or `-f` must be introduced, indicating the factor that will be used for the hash or hashes computation (remember that it must be an odd number and larger than 2).

-The argument `--recursive` or `-r` can be introduced to indicate that directories inside directories must be travarsed recursively.
+The argument `--recursive` or `-r` can be introduced to indicate that directories inside directories must be traversed recursively.

 <p align="center"><img src="readme-media/cmd-cdh.png" width=800/></p>